 Dilution rate when you use your oil topically

 Some worry that diluting an essential oil before applying will take away from its benefits; however, dilution actually makes for better absorption into the skin—extending the benefits for even longer.
-By diluting your essential oil with a carrier oil, you slow the rate of evaporation, enhance absorption into the skin, and protect sensitive or delicate skin.
-As you can see, dilution does not take away from the essential oil experience but, allows for more effective topical application.
+By diluting your essential oil with a carrier oil, you slow the rate of evaporation.
+Also, it enhances absorption into the skin and protects sensitive or delicate skin.
+As you can see, dilution does not take away from the essential oil experience but, allows for a more effective topical application.

-You can use below guideline to dillute your oils:
+You can use the below guideline to dilute your oils: